ownCloud

 Debugging the ocis in a docker container

-Remote debugging is the debug mode commonly used to work with a debugger and target running on a remote machine or a container for example a wopi stack deployments/examples/ocis_wopi/docker-compose.yml.
+Remote debugging is the debug mode commonly used to work with a debugger and target running on a remote machine or a container for example a wopi stack deployments/examples/ocis_full/docker-compose.yml.
+Docker compose lets us define a compose application model through multiple compose files.
+When doing so, compose follows certain rules to merge compose files.
+See Merge and override in the Compose Specification.
+Based on this rules, we added the extra files deployments/examples/ocis_full/debug-ocis.yml, deployments/examples/ocis_full/debug-collaboration-collabora.yml, deployments/examples/ocis_full/debug-collaboration-onlyoffice.yml that overwrites the command attribute and extends the ports attribute.
 Below we describe the steps how to build the image, run the docker-compose and connect via remote debugger.

 1. Build the image: